 9. “When you ask why I’m so quiet or why I don’t talk much, it takes effort not to roll my eyes and say something rude.”

 10. “I don’t care about your birthday and neither do I want you to care about mine.”

-11. “When you called me to say that the party we were to go to was cancelled, I did my best to show that I was sorry to hear that.
+11. “When you called me to say that the party we were to go to was canceled, I did my best to show that I was sorry to hear that.
 In reality, I felt more relieved and happy than ever.
 It literally made my day.”

 12. “I’m not antisocial; neither do I hate people.
 I just enjoy spending time in my own company more than having pointless conversations with people I don’t care about and who obviously don’t care about me.”

 If you are an introvert, do you ever want to say these things to some people?
 Are there any other truths introverts would like to tell but won’t, which are not on this list?
 Share your thoughts in the comments below.

 - 6 Causes of a Boring Life & How to Stop Feeling Bored - September 21, 2020